rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 We can configure these webhooks to point to a server that are hosted within the kubernetes cluster or outside it.
 Our server will have our own Admission webhook service running with our code and logic.
+After a request goes through all the builtin AC, it hits the webhook that is configured.
+The request then makes a call to the Admission Webhook server by passing in an Admission review object in a json format.
+This object has all the details about the request as well as the user that made the request and the type of operation that is being performed.